Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 Being **busy** marks the app so that the OS recognizes that it is currently busy.
 This will prevent the "`app` is not responding" dialog many OS will trigger automatically when an app freezes.
 Sometimes, freezing is unavoidable because a costly operation is taking place.
 During times like this, we should call [`mark_as_busy!`](@ref), which notifies the OS that everything is still working as intended, it will just take a while.
 Once the expensive task is complete, [`unmark_as_busy!`](@ref) reverts the flag.

+## UI Theme

-### Theme
+### Global Theme

 Each pre-made widget in mousetrap has their exact look specified in what is called a **theme**.
-This theme is a collection of css classes, which determine how a widget will look.
-These themes are applied globally, we cannot choose a theme for just one widget, it applies to all of them.
+These themes are applied globally, meaning they affect every widget associated with our app.

-Mousetrap supports four default themes, which are a values of enum [`Theme`](@ref):
+Mousetrap supports four default application-wide themes, which are a values of enum [`Theme`](@ref):

 + `THEME_DEFAULT_LIGHT`
 + `THEME_DEFAULT_DARK`
 + `THEME_HIGH_CONTRAST_LIGHT`
 + `THEME_HIGH_CONTRAST_DARK`

 At any point after the back-end has been initialized, we can swap the global theme using [`set_current_theme!`](@ref).
-This will immediately change the look  of allwidgets, allowing apps to change the entire GUI with just one function call at runtime.
+This will immediately change the look  of all widgets and windows, allowing apps to change the entire GUI with just one function call at runtime.

-For example, to create a window that has button to switch between light and dark themes in its header bar, we could do the following:
+For example, to create a window that has a button to switch between light and dark themes in its header bar, we could do the following:

 ```julia
 main() do app::Application